povle/CakeCraft-WebConsole/README.md

 ## Goals to complete(Server):
 - Backups.
-  * Make auto-backup system.
-  * Make check hash on backup.info method, so you'll know if backup is modified.
-  * Make search by hash or timestamp.
+  * Make search by name or timestamp.
   * Plug in API.
 - Server manipulations.
   * Figure out how to run server remotely.